shy2net/nestjs-angular-starter/README.md

 in the `src/auth` directory you will be able to see how the authentication is implemented.
 It is basically based on `passport-local` with `JWT` strategy.

-Basically, when a login occurs, the user is being authenticated against a hased password using bcrypt, if the passwords match, a token is being generated containing the user data within.
+When a login occurs, the user is being authenticated against a hashed password using bcrypt, if the passwords match, a token is being generated containing the user data within.

 When accessing guarded routes (using the UserAuthGuard in the `src/auth/user-auth-guard.ts` file), the token will be decrypted and checked to see if it's valid.
 If so, the request will pass and a `req.user` property will be filled with currently logged on user.

 For example, let's take a look at a guarded route, such as the `/api/profile`.

-> TODO: Add correct information
 In the `auth.controller.ts` you can see the following code:

 ```typescript